freedomofpress/securedrop/docs/overview.md

 ### Systems Administrator

-The SecureDrop servers are managed by a systems administrator; for larger newooms, there may be a team of systems administrators.
-The administrator uses a dedicated *Admin Workstation* running [Tails]() and connects to the App and Mon servers over authenticated [Tor Hidden Services]() and manages them using [Ansible]().
+The SecureDrop servers are managed by a systems administrator; for larger newsrooms, there may be a team of systems administrators.
+The administrator uses a dedicated *Admin Workstation* running [Tails][] and connects to the App and Mon servers over authenticated [Tor Hidden Services][] and manages them using [Ansible][].

 ### Source

-A source submits documents and messages by using [Tor Browser]() (or Tails) to access the *Source Interface*: a public Tor Hidden Service.
+A source submits documents and messages by using [Tor Browser][] (or Tails) to access the *Source Interface*: a public Tor Hidden Service.
 Submissions are encrypted in place on the App server as they are uploaded.

 ### Journalists

 Journalists working in the newsroom use two machines to interact with SecureDrop.
 First, they use a *Journalist Workstation* running Tails to connect to the *Document Interface*, an authenticated Tor Hidden Service.
-Journalists download [GPG]()-encrypted submissions and copy them to a *Transfer Device* (a thumb drive or DVD).
+Journalists download [GPG][]-encrypted submissions and copy them to a *Transfer Device* (a thumb drive or DVD).
 Those submissions are then connected to the airgapped *Secure Viewing Station* (SVS) which holds the key to decrypt them.
 Journalists can then use the SVS to read, print, and otherwise prepare documents for publication.
-Apart from those deliberately published, decrypted document are never accessed on an Internet-connected computer.
+Apart from those deliberately published, decrypted documents are never accessed on an Internet-connected computer.

 * * * * *